 Alt text is part of HTML code that describes the appearance and the function of any picture present on your website.
 The addition of alt text improves the SEO, as search crawlers are able to read the code in order to “see” the image, unlike humans, they are not yet able to see the image the same way as we do.
 Not only that, alt text helps with accessibility as visually impaired users will be able to hear the alt text that will describe to them what the image shows.
-The best practice for setting up the alt text is to add a description of the image but also keyword or keyword phrase that you are intending to target.
+The best practice for setting up the alt text is to add a description of the image but also the keyword or keyword phrase that you are intending to target.
 Implementing the alt text tag depends on the CRM that your website was built on.
 HubSpot makes it very easy to add the image alt text whenever a new image is uploaded to the content on your website.

-The optimisation and compression of the images is also a key factor to keep in mind for SEO.
-Large files and images can cause slow load time of your website and lead to bad user experience resulting in high bounce rate.
+The optimisation and compression of the images is also key factor to keep in mind for SEO.
+Large files and images can cause slow load time of your website and lead to a bad user experience resulting in a high bounce rate.
 When looking for tools or plugins to compress your images it is important to use tools that do not compromise the quality of your images.

 5. Broken links

 Have you ever found yourself visiting a page and landing on 404 error?
 We can guess that you were probably frustrated by that experience.
 404 error page is triggered when the page no longer exists on your website.
 Not only do broken links put off the users from staying on your website but they can also have a negative impact on SEO.
 There are two types of links that should be monitored for their capabilities: internal and external links.
 Internal links refer to links on your website pages that you can easily control, however, external links point to another website from yours and it can be a bit more tricky to notice when they aren’t working.
-Ahrefs offers tools that indicate internal and external broken links that appear on your website.
+Ahrefs and Screaming Frog offer tools that indicate internal and external broken links that appear on your website.

 Once you identify broken links on your site, the solution to fixing them is to either remove them or replace them with links to better or current content.
 This can be time consuming especially if you have a large website.
 However, it can benefit your site in many ways like reducing bounce rate, increasing your rankings, and removing the roadblock in your user journey resulting in better leads and revenue.